Complaints about Social Security Benefits, Pensions and Customer Service

 - the name and phone number of the Office Manager will be given to you by our staff if you ask for it.
 The Manager will then respond within 10 working days.

 - you can write for the personal attention of the Regional Manager.
 Staff will give you the name of this manager if you ask for it.

 We also welcome and value any opinions or suggestions you have that could improve the service we give.

 You can also:

 - Ask for an independent review of your complaint.
 All our offices have an independent review system

 - Contact the Customer Service Team by mail or email

-- Write a letter for the personal attention of the Deputy Secretary responsible for the Service.
+- Write a letter for the personal attention of the Work and Inclusion Group Deputy Secretary.